 In order to prove that the identified DNA changes were related to his disorder, the Functional Genomics team applied an additional technology, RNA sequencing.
 RNA sequencing allowed the team to see if there were abnormalities in the messages that create protein in the human body.
 This strategy provided evidence that the identified DNA changes were causing genetic abnormalities, matching Karter to the cases in the research paper.
 That allowed for a diagnosis: Oral Digital Facial Syndrome Type 14.
 With a diagnosis, scientists and physicians are able to build information about what to expect in the future.
 They can put families facing this rare disease in touch with one another as a support group that can learn from each other.

-Read more about Karter and the Functional Genomic Team on page 46 of Mayo Clinic Magazine
+Read more about Karter and the Functional Genomics Team on page 46 of Mayo Clinic Magazine

 Join the conversation

 See highlights from our recent Individualizing Medicine Conference 2017: Advancing Care Through Genomics:

 Save the date for next year’s Individualizing Medicine Conference.
 It will be held Sept.
 12-13, 2018.